ricardoyanez/grazing/README.md

 $ cd grazing
 $ mv makefile makefile.orig
 ```
-4. Put your personal copy of Numerical Recipes ZBRENT routine (`zbrent.f`) in directory `nrf77`.
+4. Put your personal copy of Numerical Recipes ZBRENT routine (`zbrent.f`) in directory `nrf77`,
 ```
 $ cp -a [path-to-nummerical recipes]/zbrent.f nrf77/zbrent.f
 ```
-5. Make the program
+5. Compile the program,
 ```
 $ make
 ```
 6. Define the environment were the GRAZING data is located.
-See section about [Data Files](#data-files).
+See section [About Data Files](#about-data-files).

 ## NAG Documentation

 GRAZING uses the Fortran NAG Library Mark 18.
 NAG does not maintain the documentation of too old versions.
 Fortunately, the documentation for Mark 18 can be found in this [site](https://www1.udel.edu/nag/ohufl18pd/LibDoc.html).

-## Data Files
+## About Data Files

 GRAZING comes with three data files, `massexp_2004.dat`, `mtablex_2004.dat` and `be23.dat`.
 The location of these files is defined in `grazing_file.icl` and must be changed for every compilation of GRAZING.